Stay Healthy: The Known and the Not-So-Known

 Take supplements that can directly aid the immune system.
 This includes vitamins C and D3, as well as zinc and magnesium.
 This article has more information on research regarding Vitamin D and COVID-19.If you want a specific on this, daily I take American Health-brand Ester-C with D3 (1000 mg non-acidic C and 5000 IU D3), as well as Country Life-brand Calcium / Magnesium / Zinc (1000 mg / 500 mg / 50 mg).
 These go beyond the minimum recommended amounts of these items, but not into extremist ranges either; there is evidence that having more than the minimum can be helpful.

-Avoid excessive alcohol, and probably stop smoking completely, if one is smoking anything, to protect the lungs.
+Avoid excessive alcohol, and preferably stop smoking completely if you are currently smoking anything, to protect the lungs.
 Especially stop smoking nicotine, to help circulatory health.
+Find pleasure in your health, in good relationships, and in community.

-The above practices cannot hurt, and most likely are helpful.
+The above practices are helpful for avoiding illness, including COVID-19.
 While working on other aspects of our lives, staying healthy and safe is still—or should be—a high priority.
 Please use good judgement, and protect yourself and those around you.